-- field survey within the pilot study area;
+- Conducting a field survey within the pilot study area.

 As advanced in the contractual agreement; TREE has up to date supported the development and refinement of the research method, tools and log frame.
-Above this; TREE supported the field assessment processes; attended the necessary meetings; as well as providing feedback to the stakeholders.
-Going forward; TREE will support the pilot intervention at 6 ECD centres by
+Above this; TREE supported the field assessment processes; attended the necessary meetings; as well as provided feedback to the stakeholders.
+Going forward; TREE will support the pilot intervention at 6 ECD centres by:

-- and contributing to the quantitative research study, dissemination, and policy feedback.
+- Contributing to the quantitative research study, dissemination, and policy feedback.